snadim02/snadim02.github.io/_posts/2021-04-01-entry-closet.md

 The [stepstool](https://www.containerstore.com/s/garage-and-shelving/stepstools-and-ladders/premium-folding-step-stool/12d?productId=10031897) is also accessible to our toddler and the folding chairs accessible for the grown-ups.

 **Bulk food storage** was essential during the pandemic when the grocery options were buy (1) a restaurant-supply quantity or (2) nothing.
-These days, we're using these [large food-safe bins](https://www.amazon.com/gp/product/B01BLKPDHM/) with [gamme seal lids](https://www.amazon.com/gp/product/B005CJVME2) (see below) for storing all sorts of dry goods, and they're great!
+These days, we're using these [large food-safe bins](https://www.amazon.com/gp/product/B01BLKPDHM/) with [gamma-seal lids](https://www.amazon.com/gp/product/B005CJVME2) (see below) for storing all sorts of dry goods, and they're great!
 I cut some [transparencies](https://www.amazon.com/dp/B091BVB3GF) to make pockets (and cover the ugly "don't fall in" warning labels), then slid labels in.